calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 ## 1. Overview

-The new generation of the Terminal APIs introduces compatibility breaks on all existing APIs, **creates a new foundation API** (`Terminal Definitions API`), and comes with a **change of form** of the deliverables (language-independent normative specifications).
+The new generation of the Terminal APIs introduces compatibility breaks on all existing APIs, **creates a new foundation API** (`Terminal Reader Definitions API`), and comes with a **change of form** of the deliverables (language-independent normative specifications).
 The changes are grouped into fourteen themes:

 | # | Theme | Reader | Card | Calypso Card | Definitions | Legacy SAM | Crypto Sym. | Crypto Asym. | Generic Card | Storage Card |
 |---|---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|